 - Add salt to egg whites; beat on medium speed until soft peaks form.
 Gradually add superfine sugar, 1 tablespoon at a time, beating on high until stiff peaks form.
 Fold in hazelnut mixture.

-- Place mixture in a heavy-duty resealable plastic bag; cut a small hole in a corner of bag.
+- Cut a small hole in a corner of a food-safe plastic bag.
 Pipe 1-in.-diameter cookies 2 in. apart onto parchment paper-lined baking sheets.
-Bake at 350° 9-12 minutes or until lightly browned and firm to the touch, 9-12 minutes.
+Bake until lightly browned and firm to the touch, 9-12 minutes.
 Transfer cookies on the parchment paper to wire racks; cool completely.

-- For filling, in a heavy saucepan, bring sugar and water to a boil; cook over medium-high heat until sugar is dissolved.
-Remove from the heat.
-Add a small amount of hot mixture to egg yolks; return all to the pan, stirring constantly.
-Cook 2-3 minutes or until mixture thickens, stirring constantly.
-Remove from the heat; stir in espresso powder and vanilla.
-Cool to room temperature.
+- For buttercream, in a heavy saucepan, combine sugar and water.
+Bring to a boil; cook over medium-high heat until sugar is dissolved.
+Remove from heat.
+In a small bowl, whisk a small amount of hot syrup into egg yolks; return all to pan, whisking constantly.
+Cook until thickened, 2-3 minutes, stirring constantly; remove from heat.
+Stir in espresso powder and vanilla; cool completely.

-- In a stand mixer with the whisk attachment, beat butter until creamy, about 3 minutes.
-Gradually beat in cooked sugar mixture.
+- In a stand mixer with the whisk attachment, beat butter until creamy.
+Gradually beat in cooled syrup.
 Beat in confectioners' sugar until fluffy.
-Refrigerate until filling reaches spreading consistency, about 10 minutes.
+Refrigerate until mixture firms to a spreading consistency, about 10 minutes.

 - Spread about 1-1/2 teaspoons buttercream onto the bottom of each of half of the cookies; top with remaining cookies.
-Store in the refrigerator.
-Yield: 5 dozen.
+Store in airtight containers in the refrigerator.
+Yield: about 5 dozen.